 And of course, it also is great to build grip strength!

 It is even thought by many to be one of the best, if not the best, explosive glute exercise!

-Below learn how to do the Basic Kettlebell Swing as well as some fun variations!
+Below learn how to do the basic Kettlebell Swing as well as some fun variations!

 Hinge over, bending your knees slightly and pushing your butt back as you lean forward.
-Keep your back flat and then reach your arms out and place both hands on the handle, tilting the bell back toward you.
+Keep your back flat and then reach your arms out and place both hands on the handle, tilting the kettlebell back toward you.

 Hike the kettlebell back between your legs like you would a football.
 Pull it back and up between your legs toward your butt.